jamesjharper/integra8/examples/README.md

 # Nested Suites
-`Suites` can be nested within each other to produce complex test behaviors such as multi step tests, grouping by function or scenario, or given then when type tests.
+`Suites` can be nested within each other to produce complex test behaviors such as multi step tests, grouping by function/scenario, or given then when type tests.

 ### Example